mallik3006/DS-Blog/README.md

 ### Data

-The data is taken from Kaggle link [here](https://www.kaggle.com/stackoverflow/so-survey-2017) and it is  made up of two files:
+The data is downloaded from Kaggle link [here](https://www.kaggle.com/stackoverflow/so-survey-2017) and it is  made up of two files:

 `survey_results_public.csv` - CSV file with main survey results, one respondent per row and one column per answer `survey_results_schema.csv` - CSV file with survey schema, i.e., the questions that correspond to each column name